 They are the glue that holds everything together, from the journeys across the galaxy and the battles they undertake to the backdrop of some fantastic tunes.
 The pranksterish humor and battle scenes are all fun, and the film, thankfully, is not relying on some big multiverse scheme (or Disney+ series) to make cohesive sense.

 There is a hefty bargain at play as Gunn tries to wrap up all the loose ends, as some of the beats feel cluttered with the narrative multitasking.
 The more severe tone introduced gets a bit startling at times when combatted against the fun we’ve become accustomed toward this family.
-And Will Poulter’s introduction as Adam Warlock doesn’t jell as he is more of an outlier (hopes he’ll get a more nuanced role down the line).
+And Will Poulter’s introduction as Adam Warlock doesn’t jell as he is more of an outlier (perhaps he’ll get a more nuanced role down the line).

 Nevertheless, the trilogy capper radiates with earnestness and some touching moments, and it’s one of the few Post-Thanos films to make us not question the prevalent hints of “Marvel fatigue.”
 Even with Gunn out of the future picture, he was indisputably the right man to lead this team for a decade.